Skip to main content

 Instructions

 Open a persistent SSH session that reuses the connection across commands.
 Use when you need multiple commands with shared state (e.g. cd to a directory and then operate in it) or interactive programs.
 For isolated commands prefer ssh_execute (simpler, stronger isolation guarantee).
 Available modes: exec (default, independent commands), shell (stateful sh: cd and variables persist), pty (shell with TTY for interactive programs). sudo=true ONLY if allow_sudo=true (see ssh_list_servers); if allow_sudo=false DO NOT retry. mode=pty ONLY if allow_pty=true.
 Every ssh_session_exec is preflighted against the current signer policy, so policy reloads revalidate target and bastion access, end-user groups, sudo, sudo_user, PTY, and the host's physical route for already-open sessions.
 On command-policy hosts, mode=exec is allowed; mode=shell and mode=pty are rejected.
 Returns session_id for use with ssh_session_exec.
-IMPORTANT: always close the session with ssh_session_close when done; an open session holds an SSH connection and is otherwise closed only after an idle or maximum-lifetime timeout (it is NOT bound to the certificate TTL).
+IMPORTANT: always close the session with ssh_session_close when done; an open session holds an SSH connection and is otherwise closed when the certificate that opened it expires, or after an idle or maximum-lifetime timeout (whichever comes first).

 Input Schema